Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Voigt Geometry

-Normal-incident magneto-reflectance spectra reported in Figs. 1(c) and 1(d) are in the $e\parallel B \parallel a$ and $e \parallel B \parallel c$ geometry, respectively.
+Normal-incident magneto-reflectance spectra reported in Figs. \ref{fig:conductivity}(c) and \ref{fig:conductivity}(d) are in the $e\parallel B \parallel a$ and $e \parallel B \parallel c$ geometry, respectively.
 The B-field dependent reflectance spectra R(B) are normalized to the zero-field data $R_0$ and reported as $\Delta R(B)/R_0=R(B)/R_0-1$.
-The dominant feature is an increasing positive peak with magnetic field, near the $R_0$ reflectance edge frequency, indicative of a blue-shifting edge caused by an enhanced free carrier Drude weight.
+Note that these results show qualitative agreement with the simulations for an ideal Weyl semimetal shown in Fig. \ref{fig:modelreflectance}(b).
+The dominant feature is an increasing positive peak with magnetic field, near the $R_0$ reflectance edge, indicative of a blue-shifting plasma frequency caused by an enhanced free carrier Drude weight.